 Step 1: Make A Budget

 This is absolutely the most important and first thing you need to do.
 Having a budget is essential to your financial success.
 You don’t have to budget like I do, but you definitely need to have a spending plan.
-You can get started with this FREE Monthly Budget Printable.
+You can get started with this FREE Budget Binder.

 It is the system I currently use when budgeting, and it has helped me save over 50% of my income.
 It is very detailed and will help you make sure no spending category gets forgotten about.